flavio-fernandes/just-ovn-nodes/README.md

 The output will look like this: https://gist.github.com/a54e9289b0838b9391fd30d4b58d7536

 Open separate terminal sessions and ssh to all VMS, so you can inspect the flow tables.
 OVN related info can be obtained at the central VM.
-OVS ports used to represent tenant VMs are be added using linux namespaces, similar to what is done in OpenStack.
+OVS ports used to represent tenant VMs are added using linux namespaces, similar to what is done in OpenStack.

     $ vagrant ssh compute1   ;  # or central, or compute2